llZektorll/OB_Template/README.md

 <details>
 <summary></summary>

-OB_Templates is a <a href="https://obsidian.md/">Obsidian</a> reference for my note templates.
+OB_Templates is an <a href="https://obsidian.md/">Obsidian</a> reference for my note templates.

-I have crafted these templates for my personal use, as such they are tailored made for my needs.
+I have crafted these templates for my personal use, as such, they are tailor-made for my needs.
-In any case I decided to share them since most of them have been created based on other people templates, my OneNote, work notes and years of note taking.
+In any case, I decided to share them since most of them have been created based on other peoples' templates, my OneNote, work notes, and years of note taking.

 I have converted coffee into this repository.
-If you thinks it was worth it consider helping me buy more coffee<a href="https://www.paypal.com/paypalme/llzektorll"> PayPal </a>
+If you think it was worth it, consider helping me buy more coffee: <a href="https://www.paypal.com/paypalme/llzektorll"> PayPal </a>

 </details>